 Renowned ADHD author and expert Gina Pera can shed light on the intricate dynamics of relationships involving individuals with ADHD.
 Pera describes the "ADHD roller coaster,” capturing the ups and downs neurodivergent individuals may experience in their interactions with others.

-Gina Pera also highlights the tendency of those with ADHD to “self-medicate” through arguments.
-As explained by Pera, ADHD self-medication in this context generally refers to the stimulation that individuals with ADHD seek by provoking conflicts, whether consciously or not.
+Gina Pera also highlights that some with ADHD to “self-medicate” through arguments.
+As explained by Pera, ADHD self-medication in this context refers to the stimulation that individuals with ADHD seek by provoking conflicts, whether consciously or not.
 This self-stimulating behavior can have detrimental effects on their lives and relationships.

 Determine what matters most to you and your ADHD partner.
 It can be helpful to consider the unique perspective of an individual with ADHD.
 Identifying common ground and acknowledging differences in values can help you approach disagreements with understanding and respect for mental health.